Tom Brady Says He’s Having A ‘Great Time’ At Steamy Patriots Training Camp Days Before He Turns 42

 “I have a great time.
 I love the sport.
 I’ve been playing it since I was a kid.
 It’s hard for me to imagine doing anything else in life.
 I love playing ball, so to still be out here at 41, soon to be 42, it’s a pretty great thing for me.”

 Brady, who turns 42 on Saturday, is looking to become the first quarterback to ever start all 16 games of a regular season at that “advanced” age.
 But he’ll still be shy of being the oldest starting quarterback in NFL history.
 According to Sports Illustrated, former football star Steve DeBerg actually holds the record as the oldest starting quarterback in history.
-DeBerg started for the Falcons at age 44 years and 279 days old back in 1988.
+DeBerg started for the Falcons at age 44-years-and-279 days-old back in 1988.

 To get ready for the upcoming NFL season, Brady revealed that he bulked up his 6-foot-4 frame a little bit during the offseason so he can take more punishment on the field.